AdobeDocs/experience-manager-guides.en/help/_includes/component mapping.md

 >
 >It is important to discuss the default rich text and identify the elements for which it is utilized.

-## Build a custom table component that uses the core image component
+## Build a custom component

+Learn how to create a custom table component that displays images within its cells.
+This approach ensures a clean, reusable design for dynamic content.
+It covers what you'll build, why it's effective, the key prerequisites, high level design, and more.

 ### What you'll build